datacommonsorg/data/scripts/us_epa/facility/README.md

 ## Resolution

-We use the "crosswalk" maps between the GHG Facility ID (`epaGhgrpFacilityId`), FRS ID (`epaFrsId`) and ORIS ID (`eiaPlantCode`) for the following purpose:
+We use the "crosswalk" maps between the GHG Facility ID (`epaGhgrpFacilityId`), FRS ID (`epaFrsId`) and ORIS ID (`eiaPlantCode`).

-- To prefer to assign dcid using the ORIS ID before FRS ID before GHG Facility ID.
+Note that a single FRS ID or ORIS ID can have multiple GHG Facility IDs.
-- To include all IDs in the generated facilities
+Thus, the DCID is constructed using `epaGhgrpFacilityId`, but include all the IDs as properties.

-This is because some of these facilities already exist in the KG (from EIA power plant import), and FRS ID is more general than GHG Facility ID.
+Entities related to some of these facilities already exist in the KG (from EIA power plant import), so we refer to them from `EpaReportingFacility` nodes.

 ## Generating and Validating Artifacts